 Need to borrow up to $5,000 today?
 A guide on all of your personal loan options, even if you have bad credit.

-When you’ve got a bad credit history chances are you can’t get a personal loan from a bank or traditional credit lender.
+When you’ve got a bad credit history you're usually not eligible for a loan from a bank or traditional credit lender.
 However, there are loan options available.
-You'll need to show that you can repay the loan by providing evidence of a regular income, whether that's through employment or Centrelink.
+You'll just need to show that you can repay the loan by providing evidence of a regular income, whether that's through employment or Centrelink.
 If you're unemployed and need a loan, read our guide here.

 Loans for up to $5,000 you could apply for

 The loans below allow you to borrow cash for a short period when you may need the emergency money.